Hockey Canada announce roster for 2023 Men's U18 World Championship - ExBulletin

 Hockey Canada announce roster for 2023 Men’s U18 World Championship

+CALGARY Hockey Canada has announced the roster for the upcoming 2023 Under-18 Men’s World Championship.

-Hockey Canada has announced the roster for the upcoming 2023 Men’s Under-18 World Cup.
+CALGARY Hockey Canada has announced the roster for the upcoming 2023 Under-18 Men’s World Championship.

 The roster includes 22 players (three goalkeepers, seven defenders and 12 forwards), eight of whom won gold for Canada at the 2022 Hlinka Gretzky Cup last summer.